-The Dean of Students Office assists all students, graduate and undergraduate, from their initial orientation to the College through successful completion of their academic and career goals.
+The Office of the Dean of Students assists all students, graduate and undergraduate, from their initial orientation to the University through successful completion of their academic and career goals.
 The Dean of Students staff advocates for student needs, addresses student complaints, acts as a liaison between students and academic departments, and provides support and challenges designed to enhance personal growth, as well as a sense of personal authority and responsibility in each student.

-Student Advocacy
+Student Advocacy and Family Relations